 A 3-season tent is suitable for fair weather from spring to autumn but can also ride out a heavy shower if it needs to.
 Our 3-season tents are Soloist, Tetri, Jaran and Axiom.
 Think changing seasons, leaves falling, freezing mornings and sweaty afternoons.
 From sunny to stormy in the blink of an eye: a 3-season tent will cover all of this.

 For chilly temperatures, snow dumps and gale force winds, 4-season tents are strong tents for year-round UK conditions.
 Our Kangri, Zhota and Heksa would be perfectly comfortable camping on Ben Nevis during winter.
+Find out more about this category of tents in our guide to choosing a 4 season tent.

 5-season tents are expedition tents, like our Kangri, Zhota and Heksa.
 For the Antarctic and the Arctic.
 For the high Himalayas.
 5-season tents are strong, warm and capable of withstanding extremely high winds and significant snow dumps.